HomelessPhD/AR_Puzzles/PZL5/README.md

 # Arweave Puzzle #5 - "...The list of unsolved #Arweave puzzles ordered by difficulty probably looks like: 3, 9, 8, 5 ,7..."
+IT IS SOLVED!!!!!

 Here i am going to publish ideas i consider about and dummy instruments related to Arweave puzzle #5.